ohiofi/game-design-curriculum/README.md

 ### Hidden Information

 Analysis paralysis is a problem in which a player is constantly pausing to think about strategy.
-The game loses it's flow and slows down.
+The game loses its flow and slows down.

 Choice Paralysis - Too Much of a Good Thing by Extra Credits https://www.youtube.com/watch?v=_2LKrwiGFFs

 Games need to be complex enough that they won't be solved, but simple enough that they are learnable.
-We can't give the player 0% of the information that they need to win (a completely random game) and we can't give them 100% of the infomation (a solved game).
+We can't give the player 0% of the information that they need to win (a completely random game) and we can't give them 100% of the information (a solved game).

 3 Minute Game Design: Episode 3 - How Games Work https://www.youtube.com/watch?v=R9io0mK-5Ec